gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

 This document is intended to give you a step by step guide to setting up GlusterFS for the first time.
-For this tutorial, we will assume you are using Fedora 22 (or later) virtual machines (other distributions and methods can be found in the new user guide, below.
+For this tutorial, we will assume you are using Fedora 22 (or later) virtual machines (other distributions and methods can be found in the new user guide, below).
 We also do not explain the steps in detail here, this guide is just to help you get it up and running as soon as possible.
 After you deploy GlusterFS by following these steps, we recommend that you read the GlusterFS Admin Guide to learn how to